 In fact, according to The College Board’s annual report, the average tuition and fees for full-time students increased by 3.1% for the past year school year.

 This doesn’t mean you have to give up your dream of finishing college, however.
 Regardless of your current financial situation, there are things you can do to save money on tuition and other expenses.
-It just takes a little creativity to make it happen.
+It just takes a little creativity and some budgeting apps tailored to college students to make it happen.

 The cost of textbooks is often overlooked when it comes to saving money on college, but it’s an expense that can really add up.
 These days it’s not uncommon for many to spend over $1,000 on textbooks per semester according to Huffington Post.
 That’s a pretty big chunk of change.